jlia0/IoT-Manager/README.md

 - [Get flutter plugins & dark plugins](https://flutter.dev/docs/get-started/install)
 - Import the flutter project in Android Studio/Intellij/VSCode
 - `flutter doctor` to make sure you are properly setup
-- 'flutter pub get` to install dependencies
+- `flutter pub get` to install dependencies
 - `flutter run` or run the application through the IDE